guzmonne/cdk/docs/Cognito.md

     "dateTimeAttribute": new cognito.DateTimeAttribute({/* DateTime attribute props */}), }
   /**
-   * mfa configures the behaviour of multi factor authentication in the user poo.
+   * mfa configures the behavior of multi-factor authentication in the user poo.
    */
   mfa: cognito.Mfa.REQUIRED,
   /**